 - 1-9.D.1.
-"Software" specially designed or modified for the "development" of equipment or "technology", specified by 1-9.A., 1-9.B. or 1-9.E.3. - 1-9.D.2.
-"Software" specially designed or modified for the "production" of equipment specified by 1-9.A. or 1-9.B. - 1-9.D.3.
+"Software", not specified in 1-9.D.3. or 1-9.D.4., specially designed or modified for the "development" of equipment or "technology", specified by 1-9.A., 1-9.B. or 1-9.E.3. - 1-9.D.2.
+"Software", not specified in 1-9.D.3. or 1-9.D.4., specially designed or modified for the "production" of equipment specified by 1-9.A. or 1-9.B. - 1-9.D.3.
 "Software" incorporating "technology" specified by 1-9.E.3.h. and used in "FADEC Systems" for systems specified by 1-9.A. or equipment specified by 1-9.B. - 1-9.D.4.
 Other "software" as follows: - a.
-2D or 3D viscous "software", validated with wind tunnel or flight test data required for detailed engine flow modelling; - "Software" for testing aero gas turbine engines, assemblies or components, specially designed to collect, reduce and analyse data in real time and capable of feedback control, including the dynamic adjustment of test articles or test conditions, as the test is in progress; - c.
-"Software" specially designed to control directional-solidification or single-crystal material growth in equipment specified by 1-9.B.1.a. or 1-9.B.1.c.; - d.
+2D or 3D viscous "software", validated with wind tunnel or flight test data required for detailed engine flow modelling; - b.
+"Software" for testing aero gas turbine engines, assemblies or components, having all of the following: - 1.
+Specially designed for testing any of the following: - a.
+Aero gas turbine engines, assemblies or components, incorporating "technology" specified by 1-9.E.3.a., 1-9.E.3.h. or 1-9.E.3.i.; or - b.
+Multi-stage compressors providing either bypass or core flow, specially designed for aero gas turbine engines incorporating "technology" specified by 1-9.E.3.a. or 1-9.E.3.h.; and - 2.
+Specially designed for all of the following: - a.
+Acquisition and processing of data, in real time; and - b.
+Feedback control of the test article or test conditions (e.g., temperature, pressure, flow rate) while the test is in progress;

+1-9.D.4.b. does not specify software for operation of the test facility or operator safety (e.g., overspeed shutdown, fire detection and suppression), or production, repair or maintenance acceptance-testing limited to determining if the item has been properly assembled or repaired.

+- c.
+"Software" specially designed to control directional-solidification or singlecrystal material growth in equipment specified by 1-9.B.1.a. or 1-9.B.1.c.; - d.
 Not used since 2011 - e.
 "Software" specially designed or modified for the operation of items specified by 1-9.A.12.; - f.
 "Software" specially designed to design the internal cooling passages of aero gas turbine engine blades, vanes and "tip shrouds"; - g.
 "Software" having all of the following: - 1.
 Specially designed to predict aero thermal, aeromechanical and combustion conditions in aero gas turbine engines; and - 2.
 Theoretical modelling predictions of the aero thermal, aeromechanical and combustion conditions, which have been validated with actual aero gas turbine engine (experimental or production) performance data. - 1-9.D.5.
 "Software" specially designed or modified for the operation of items specified by 1-9.A.4.e. or 1-9.A.4.f.